kamicavi/words/_posts/2023-11-06-moments-in-time.md

 and take them and treasure them forever

-those words, from your mouth, in my hand
+those words, from your mouth,

+still warm in my hand